 Me: “See ya.

-Here’s how I see it: if Fear is part of me, I acknowledge it.
+Here’s how I see it: Fear is part of me.
 I don’t ignore it or pretend it’s not there.
 Talking to it makes it less large, less consuming.
-My sister taught me that.
 And here’s a big lesson: I don’t need to stay stuck.
 I’m in charge of my responses.
 Me.
 And you’re in charge, too, fellow creative.

-I accept that for me Fear will always be present to some degree, but it’s my choice in how I want to handle it.
-Along with my conversation I may also:
+For me Fear will always be present to some degree, but I choose how I want to handle it.
+After I say,”Hi/Bye” to it, I may also:

 - Journal about it